msherif4/kodo/docs/source/using_kodo_in_your_application.rst

 If that is your goal you can skip to the `Example application using makefile`_ section after downloading the three required libraries..

-Here we will show how to configure Kodo to use the manually downloaded
-dependencies:

 Download using Git
 ..................